lucimoon/custom-sprite-2d/README.md

 # Guide

-There are 3 nodes that make up this library, `CustomSprite2D`, `SpriteLayer2D` & `VariantTexture2D`.
+There are 3 nodes that make up this library, `CSSprite`, `CSLayer2D` & `VariantTexture2D`.

 The node hierarchy is as follows:
-`CustomSprite2D` -> `SpriteLayer2D` -> `VariantTexture2D`
+`CSSprite` -> `CSLayer2D` -> `VariantTexture2D`

 ## Nodes

-### CustomSprite2D
+### CSSprite

-`CustomSprite2D` exposes values similar to the animation property of `Sprite2D`.
-When these are updated in the editor, the corresponding properties are updated for each `SpriteLayer2D`.
+`CSSprite` exposes values similar to the animation property of `Sprite2D`.
+When these are updated in the editor, the corresponding properties are updated for each `CSLayer2D`.
 This allows the `AnimationPlayer` component to be used to animate all layers of the sprite without needing to manually keyframe each layer to for every animation.

 You'll still need to create unique animations for your character, since the number of frames, speed, and other properties will be unique to your animations.
 This just keeps everything in sync!